neur1n/neuims/README.md

 I have not found something working so far.

 #### Q: How about the other OSs?
-A: Support for Ubuntu may be done soon, but I do not have a MacBook.
+~~A: Support for Ubuntu may be done soon, but I do not have a MacBook.~~

+A: Support for IBus is released on 2020.01.16, tested on Ubuntu 16.04.
+I still do not have a MacBook.

 ## TODO
 [x] Support Windows 10

-[ ] Support Linux (Ubuntu)
+[x] Support Linux (IBus)

 [ ] Provide a status notification for statusline.